KenKundert/postmortem/README.rst

 for your *Avendesora* accounts.
 For example, if both you and your parents use *Nordea* bank, the name *nordea* might conflict.
 In this case you should adjust the names and aliases used in your newly imported accounts file.
-None of the secrets in the imported file are generated, and so change the account names in this file will change the underlying secrets.
+None of the secrets in the imported file are generated, and so changing the account names in this file will change the underlying secrets.